 - Several national/local standards for various purposes (e.g. DIN15905-5 for monitoring of live sound levels in Germany).

 We also implemented improvements to various modules.
 Also, as usual, we gladly incorporated feedback from users who pointed out minor glitches and inefficiencies in the user interface.
 We also fixed some minor bugs and enhanced the stability of the USB interface during transfer of large amounts of data.

 From version 3.2 onwards, we will synchronize firmware releases between the AM100 and the SM90/SM50.
 Firmware 3.2 is currently only available as a beta release for the SM90, but will be formally released in the near future.

-The update package can be downloaded here (note that logging in is no longer required).
+The update package for the AM100 can be downloaded here (note that logging in is no longer required).
 The manual has also been updated.
-As always, the update is free for all existing and new owners of the Bedrock SMxx.

 Your feedback and bug reports are (as usual) gratefully received and used towards future updates.

 If standard devices don't cut it, simply get a Bedrock device customized!

 The Bedrock philosophy is simple: anything we build is designed to be easily customized.
 Take our digital signal processor, the DSP500 series.
 Even the standard model comes with plenty of options.
 But since we've built this around our own signal processing chip, our BSP64, there's nothing you could think of that our team cannot make.